shabaz123/LinuxSurfaceProHowTo/README.md

 `/usr/sbin/usermod -aG sudo shabaz`

 Now exit out of root user, and exit out of the terminal (technically known as the shell), and then re-open a new terminal, for it to take effect.
-Unless any of the steps below explicity mention being a root user, you don’t need to use su or sudo.
+Unless any of the steps below explicitly mention being a root user, you don’t need to use su or sudo.

 ## Download the Linux Surface Patch
 From the ~/development folder, download the Linux Surface patch repository: